wuzhiguocarter/hopr/packages.md

 You've met the nouns of the R language, objects.
 And hopefully you guessed that functions are the verbs (I suppose function arguments would be the adverbs).
 When you combine functions and objects, you express a complete thought.
 By stringing thoughts together in a logical sequence, you can build eloquent, even artistic statements.
 In that respect, R is not that different than any other language.

 R shares another characteristic of human languages: you won't feel very comfortable speaking R until you build up a vocabulary of R commands to use.
 Fortunately, you don't have to be bashful.
 Your computer will be the only one to "hear" you speak R. Your computer is not very forgiving, but it also doesn't judge.
 Not that you need to worry; you'll broaden your R vocabulary tremendously between here and the end of the book.

 Now that you can use R, it is time to become an expert at using R to do data science.
 The foundation of data science is the ability to store large amounts of data and recall values on demand.
-From this, all else follows—manipulating data, visualizing data, modeling data, and more.
+From this, all else follows---manipulating data, visualizing data, modeling data, and more.
 However, you cannot easily store a data set in your mind by memorizing it.
 Nor can you easily store a data set on paper by writing it down.
 The only efficient way to store large amounts of data is with a computer.
 In fact, computers are so efficient that their development over the last three decades has completely changed the type of data we can accumulate and the methods we can use to analyze it.
 In short, computer data storage has driven the revolution in science that we call data science.

 [Project 2: Playing Cards](#sec:project-cards) will make you part of this revolution by teaching you how to use R to store data sets in your computer's memory and how to retrieve and manipulate data once it's there.